AnishaSrivastava1411/MockServer/README.md

 # CommerceIQ_MockServer
 <h3>1. store.json</h3>
-Entities are stored in store.json file. which initially is and empty json object.
+Entities are stored in store.json file. which is initially an empty json object.
 With every new object added/modified/deleted, the store.json file gets updated.

 <h3>2.
 MockServer.log</h3>
 This file contains the log of complete process.
 Starting from empty json object to entire process shown further.